juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 But, you can use `connection.transaction` method to perform a transaction in Prisma (under the hood, it calls `prismaClient.$transaction`).
 When you use `connection.transaction` method, you can combine ts-sql-query and Prisma operations.

 ### Short-running transactions

+**DEPRECATED**: Short-running transactions will be removed from ts-sql-query due Prisma's magical promises implementation.

 To execute a short running transaction, you must call the transaction method in the connection object.
 The provided function must return an array with the promises returned directly by ts-sql-query or Prisma of the requested queries.